Special Instructions

 Holy, holy, holy, Lord God of hosts, heaven and earth are full of your glory.
 Glory be to you, O Lord most high.
 Amen.

-Swiftly Pass the Clouds of Glory (may be sung to Ode to Joy, the tune of Joyful, Joyful We Adore Thee)
+- Swiftly Pass the Clouds of Glory — may also be sung to the tune Ode to Joy (Joyful, Joyful We Adore Thee)

 Swiftly pass the clouds of glory,